 We have a 1:1 iPad program across Years 1-6.
-By integrating technology across the curriculum we are able to individualise learning, which we have found increases independence and self-initiated learning in students as well as extend their learning beyond the classroom.
+By integrating technology across the curriculum we are able to individualise learning, which we have found increases independence as well as extends student learning beyond the classroom.

 iPads are a tool in the classroom that offer students’ an alternative pathway to collaborate, communicate and create.
 The use of the iPad develops skills in information analysis and evaluation, problem solving and decision-making.

 Blackburn Primary School is an eSmart school and we work hard to develop a culture that promotes the safe, smart and responsible use of technology.
 Our aim is to enable students to develop skills and behaviours reflective of being a responsible digital citizen.